-(5) For Class 1 and Class 2 sections non-linear flexibility of the tubular piles may be used in the calculation of bending moments caused by soil pressures on the retaining wall.
-Non-linear flexibility and ductility of tubular piles in Class 3 may also be used in accordance with the limitations given in 9.8.4.
+(5) For Class 1 and Class 2 sections nonlinear flexibility of the tubular piles may be used in the calculation of bending moments caused by soil pressures on the retaining wall.
+Nonlinear flexibility and ductility of tubular piles in Class 3 may also be used in accordance with the limitations given in 9.8.4.

 (6) Determination of the buckling length of primary piles having a free length shall be in accordance with 8.4.3.